ronohue/black-scholes-calculator/README.md

    - **Days to Expiry**: Number of days until option expiration
 3. Select the option type (Call or Put)
 4. Click "Calculate" to get the option price

+### Command-Line Version (`BSF.py`)
+1. Run the script
+2. Follow the interactive prompts to enter:
+   - Underlying security's price
+   - Option's strike price
+   - Option type (Call or Put)
+   - Risk-free rate (as a percentage)
+   - Annualized volatility (as a percentage)
+   - Days until expiration
+3. The calculated option price will be displayed

 ## Input Parameters